-Oklahoma City is a city located in Oklahoma.
-With a 2020 population of 655,407, it is the largest city in Oklahoma and the 27th largest city in the United States.
-Oklahoma City is currently growing at a rate of 0.49% annually and its population has increased by 13.00% since the most recent census, which recorded a population of 579,999 in 2010.
-Spanning over 621 miles, Oklahoma City has a population density of 1,081 people per square mile.
+Oklahoma City is a city located in Cleveland County and Oklahoma County Oklahoma.
+Oklahoma City has a 2020 population of 701,266.
+It is also the county seat of Oklahoma County.
+Oklahoma City is currently growing at a rate of 1.46% annually and its population has increased by 2.97% since the most recent census, which recorded a population of 681,054 in 2010.

-The average household income in Oklahoma City is $75,485 with a poverty rate of 16.75%.
-The median rental costs in recent years comes to $849 per month, and the median house value is $153,700.
-The median age in Oklahoma City is 34.1 years, 33.3 years for males, and 35 years for females.
-For every 100 females there are 96.7 males.
+The average household income in Oklahoma City is $77,896 with a poverty rate of 15.20%.
+The median rental costs in recent years comes to $884 per month, and the median house value is $161,800.
+The median age in Oklahoma City is 34.1 years, 33.3 years for males, and 35.1 years for females.

 Oklahoma City is the capital and largest city in the state of Oklahoma, and ranks 29th in the US in terms of population.
 At the 2010 census, its population was 579,999, but a metropolitan population exceeding 1.25 million.

 Oklahoma City metro is home to 1.41 million residents, up from 1.25 million in 2010.
 The Oklahoma City-Shawnee Combined Statistical Area is a bit larger with a population of 1.34 million.
 While the 29th most populous city in the United States, Oklahoma City is 8th in terms of pure size.

 Interestingly, Oklahoma City is one of the most diverse cities in the state, and its Hispanic population has grown dramatically over the years.
 The Hispanic population of Oklahoma City rose 85% from 2000 to 2010, with a proportion increasing from 5.2% to 8.9% in that same period.